-- Identify and describe the common components of an online learning environment.
+- Identify common components of an online learning environment.

-- Analyze and compare the differences between online learning and the traditional face-to-face classroom.
+- Compare differences between online and traditional learning.

-- Describe areas of adjustment required for success in online learning.
+- Plan for areas of personal adjustment required for success in online learning.

-- Analyze various types of online learning environments including the paradigm of the personal learning environment.
+- Analyze different types of learning environments including a personal learning environment.

-- Employ effective online communication skills through an exploration of common online communication tools and strategies.
+- Explore and employ effective online communication tools and strategies.

 - Describe the role of an online learning community in supporting learning.